Builder

 • enumeration types (can be specified by their full C identifier their short name used when registering the enumeration type, or their integer value)

-• flag types (can be specified by their C identifier, short name, integer value, and optionally combined with “|” for bitwise OR, e.g. “GTK_INPUT_HINT_EMOJI|GTK_INPUT_HINT_LOWERCASE”, or “emoji|lowercase”)
+• flag types (can be specified by their C identifier or short name, optionally combined with “|” for bitwise OR, or a single integer value e.g., “GTK_INPUT_HINT_EMOJI|GTK_INPUT_HINT_LOWERCASE”, or “emoji|lowercase” or 520).

 Objects can be referred to by their name and by default refer to objects declared in the local XML fragment and objects exposed via [ method@Gtk.Builder.expose_object].
 In general, `GtkBuilder` allows forward references to objects declared in the local XML; an object doesn’t have to be constructed before it can be referred to.
 The exception to this rule is that an object has to be constructed before it can be used as the value of a construct-only property.